Gary W. Cole, MD, FAAD

 If over-the-counter products don't work, what can the doctor prescribe for dandruff?

-As with all seborrhea (dandruff) treatments, medicated shampoos and cortisone creams calm down your skin or scalp sensitivity, but they can't stop the seborrhea (dandruff) from coming back.
+As with all seborrhea (dandruff) treatments, medicated shampoos and cortisone creams calm down the skin or scalp sensitivity, but they can't stop the seborrhea (dandruff) from coming back.
 Most people, however, only have to treat their condition from time to time when it becomes itchy or noticeable.

 A word on eyelashes

 Dandruff (seborrhea) of the eyelashes can be both annoying and hard to treat.
 Eye doctors like to recommend scrubbing the lashes with baby shampoo on a cotton swab.
 Corticosteroid-based lotions should be used close to the eye only under medical supervision since continuous exposure of the eye to these products can lead to serious eye problems.

 Turner, G.A., M. Hoptroff, and C.R.
 Harding.
 "Stratum Corneum Dysfunction in Dandruff."
 International Journal of Cosmetic Science 34 (2012): 298-306.